Table of Contents

 Tip

-You can sort the frame sources according to actual needs.
-During runtime, the session will select the first available frame source in the transform order based on device support.
+You can sort frame sources as needed.
+At runtime, the session will select the first available frame source in transform order based on device support.

-Since the underlying implementation of AR Foundation on mobile devices is ARCore and ARKit, it can only be used on limited devices, especially on many domestic Android phones where it is not available.
-Therefore, it is generally recommended to enable AR Foundation and related functional scripts only on supported devices.
+Since AR Foundation's underlying implementation on phones is ARCore and ARKit, it can only be used on limited devices, especially on many domestic Android phones where it's unusable.
+Therefore, it's generally recommended to enable AR Foundation and related functionality scripts only on supported devices.

 EasyAR can automatically handle these operations.
-This feature can be enabled or disabled through the Unity XR > Unity XR Auto Switch option in Project Settings > EasyAR > Sense.
-For detailed instructions, please refer to Auto-switching Unity XR objects.
+This feature can be enabled or disabled via the Unity XR > Unity XR Auto Switch option in Project Settings > EasyAR > Sense.
+Detailed instructions can be found in Auto-switching Unity XR objects.

-Scenes with properly added AR Foundation components can function correctly whether the AR Foundation package is installed or not.
+Scenes correctly configured with AR Foundation components can work both with and without the AR Foundation package installed.

-When AR Foundation is not installed, its features and corresponding frame sources will be unavailable, and some scripts in the scene will be missing, which is normal.
+When AR Foundation is not installed, its functionality and corresponding frame sources will be unavailable, and some scripts will be missing in the scene, which is normal.

 Tip

-Many samples can work correctly whether the AR Foundation package is installed or not.
-To enable AR Foundation support in these samples, simply enable AR Foundation in the EasyAR project.
+Many samples can work both with and without the AR Foundation package installed.
+To enable AR Foundation support in these samples, simply follow Enabling AR Foundation in EasyAR projects.

 Next steps